 I’ve been researching social media for some time, comparing its benefits to any downsides.
 For many years, benefits seemed to outweigh the negative, yet in the past year alone, or especially since President Trump was reelected, hatred has run amok.
+Some have totally lost it.

 While social media once offered numerous benefits, such as connecting with friends and sharing information, it now comes with significant downsides.
 One major drawback is the potential for privacy breaches.
 For example, users often unknowingly share personal information that others can access or misuse, leading to identity theft or unwanted solicitation.